 In your initial contact with the prospect, focus all your attention and your questions on the prospect.

-Don’t talk about who you are and what you do, or about your company.
+Don’t talk about who you are and what you do, or about your company or any other companies.

 Remember, it is about them, not about you.
 Client-centered selling is professional selling.
 You are only selling professionally when you are talking to your client about his or her wants and needs.